For the volunteers who count fish returning from the sea to freshwater, this has been the loneliest year ever.

-In the gulf, the number of shrimpers increased significantly, although this led to a large decline in the species of fish, like red snapper, that are caught accidentally in the small-mesh shrimp nets.
+In the Gulf of Mexico, the number of shrimpers increased significantly, although this led to a large decline in species like red snapper that are caught accidentally in the small-mesh shrimp nets.

-"The problem of foreign overfishing has been replaced by even more serious overfishing by the American fishing industry," said Valerie Christy, a spokeswoman for the Marine Conservation Network, a coalition of major environmental groups.
+"The problem of foreign overfishing has been replaced by even more serious overfishing by the American fishing industry," said Valerie Christy, a spokeswoman for the Marine Conservation Network.

 In Alaska, the nation's most productive fishing waters, the salmon catch last year was a record 200-million fish.

 Some experts point to Alaska salmon as an example of how to manage fish.

 Fishermen are allowed to go after the catch only after state officials determine that enough fish to sustain future generations have returned to spawning grounds.
 And there is a limit on the number of fishermen.